 How I have fun

 For fun, I box.
 Not kickboxing.
 Boxing.
 I love it so much I am a certified as a Level 1 boxing coach with USA Boxing.
-In my spare time, I help teach the boxing program at the Townlake YMCA.
+In my spare time (pre-COVID), I helped teach the boxing program at the Townlake YMCA.

 I also enjoy making fused glass projects (I’m just a beginner), and I enjoy gardening vegetables, flowers, and fruit.

-I graduated from the University of Texas at Austin with dual bachelors degrees in Broadcast Journalism and History.
+I have undergraduate degrees from the University of Texas at Austin in Broadcast Journalism and History.
 I was a Senior Fellow in the UT College of Communication.
 I also worked part time at Texas Student Television throughout my college career.